Highlights from the Ratings and Financial Report for Visa Inc. (V)

 Goldman gave a rating of “Buy” to V, setting the target price at $282 in the report published on May 18th of the current year.

-During the last 5 trading sessions, V rose by +8.63%, which changed the moving average for the period of 200-days by -3.65% in comparison to the 20-day moving average, which settled at $189.76.
-In addition, Visa Inc. saw -4.41% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, V fell by -5.90%, which changed the moving average for the period of 200-days by -8.10% in comparison to the 20-day moving average, which settled at $192.60.
+In addition, Visa Inc. saw -9.10% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading